In today’s episode, I’m going to be sharing with you how to articulate your unique value proposition in your messaging and marketing.

-1. Stop playing the Highlander game.
+1. Stop playing the Highlander game

 If you’re not familiar with the movie Highlander, what I’m saying with this is that it’s very easy to think that your unique value proposition or your messaging in your business should be this one catchy phrase.
-That it should be this one catchy statement, tagline, or a couple of sentences that you just have to learn off by heart and if you say them over and over and over again, people will start getting it.
+That it should be this one catchy statement, tagline, or a couple of sentences that you just have to learn off by heart and if you say them over and over again, people will start getting it.

 But that’s actually not really helpful.

-And that is the last thing you want when people are first finding out about your business.
+That is the last thing you want when people are first finding out about your business.

-So if you play the Highlander game and just keep looking for that one phrase to rule them all, chances are you’ll either create a phrase that makes you sound like everyone else that isn’t unique, or create a phrase that’s unique, but no one understands.
+If you play the Highlander game and just keep looking for that one phrase to rule them all, chances are you’ll either create a phrase that makes you sound like everyone else that isn’t unique, or create a phrase that’s unique, but no one understands.

 That’s why we need to let go of that belief system instead.

-2. See your messaging as an ecosystem.
+2. See your messaging as an ecosystem

 We want to see your messaging as an ecosystem.
-Your blog posts contribute to that messaging, the posts you put on Facebook contribute to that messaging, the words on your website, the words on your banners, on your Facebook page, all of those words and the posts that you do, are actually all part of the one ecosystem.
+Your blog posts contribute to that messaging.
+The posts you put on Facebook contribute to that messaging.
+The words on your website, the words on your banners, on your Facebook page, all of those words and the posts that you do, are actually all part of the one ecosystem.

-So that’s why it’s really important for you to understand what your unique value proposition is and what your core messaging is, so that when you do post consistently, you know that you’re hitting the pieces of your value ecosystem.
+That’s why it’s really important for you to understand what your unique value proposition is and what your core messaging is, so that when you do post consistently, you know that you’re hitting the pieces of your value ecosystem.

-Now, inside my Take Off program, we actually build that ecosystem out in a beautiful diagram.
+Inside my Take Off program, we actually build that ecosystem out in a beautiful diagram.
 We call it our messaging onion, and it shows the different ways that you articulate your value proposition depending on how hot the audience is or how cold the audience is.